 - Employees wash hands after sneezing, coughing, blowing their nose or using the restroom

 - Jewelry on hands and arms is limited to plain band rings and watches

 - Employees wash hands and/or put on a new pair of single-use gloves at the start of each new task, such as working with raw food, handling money, switching between stations

 - Kitchen employees’ hair is covered, including facial hair

 - Small equipment and utensils are cleaned between uses

 - Sanitizer is mixed to the recommended concentration in water heated to the correct temperature according to manufacturer’s instructions

-- All kitchen equipment and prep surfaces are clean
+- All commercial kitchen equipment and prep surfaces are clean

 - Garbage is disposed of promptly and properly

 - Visible holes and cracks in walls or under doors are filled or covered